reynolds-adam/reynolds-adam.github.io/_pages/about-test.md

 ## One of my coolest experiences...
-was when I went hang gliding in Arizona at sunset.
+...was when I went hang gliding in Arizona at sunset.
 Instead of jumping off a mountain, a small airplane towed the hang glider 2,000 feet in the air.
 The hang glider then released from the airplane and *glided* down from there.
 {% include video id="JDK-O95VAdQ" provider="youtube" %}
 ------